my10c/r53-ufw/README.md

 #### Client side
-With a single binary, written in Go, they can add records to a private AWS Route53 zone, to make it secure the record they can manage will always starts with their AWS IAM username, and they can only create/delete/modify one TXT-record and but are allow to create/delete/modify multiple A records.
+With a single binary, written in Go, they can add records to a private AWS Route53 zone, to make it secure the record they can manage will always starts with their AWS-IAM username, and they can only create/delete/modify one TXT-record and but are allow to create/delete/modify multiple A records.